 When past negative or traumatic events affect your current emotional state, it is time to seek help of an experienced therapist.
 The Wellbeing Centre London have trained counsellors who understand the complexities of trauma and PTSD.

-We have helped clients across London and the UK to move beyond the trauma they have experienced by providing empathetic support and proven therapy methods to help overcome emotional pain.
+We have helped clients across London and the UK to move beyond the trauma they have experienced by providing empathetic support by effectivve counselling and therapy methods to help overcome emotional pain.

-We provide Trauma and PTSD survivors with trauma-focused therapies of one or more of the below:
+We provide Trauma and PTSD survivors with trauma-focused therapies or counselling of one or more of the below: